Integrate a new GitHub Enterprise source

 GitGuardian integrates natively with GitHub Enterprise via a GitHub App that you can install on your personal GitHub Enterprise repositories and the repositories of your GitHub Enterprise organizations.

-The GitGuardian GitHub app only has read access to your code.
+By default, the GitGuardian GitHub app has only read access to your code.

 You will need Owner or Manager rights in GitGuardian to set up an integration or customize your settings.